endpaper graphic

 by Ruth Heredia

-From Jesse Knight's own words we of the Sabatini Society and Sabatini Group can glean enough to sketch an outline of a man of many interests and much ability.
+From Jesse's own words, however, we of the Sabatini Society and Sabatini Discussion Group can glean enough to sketch an outline of a man of many interests and much ability.

-Jesse was born on the 28th of February 1946, in Devil's Lake, North Dakota.
-His parentage was a mixture of English and Scandinavian, and he lost parents as well as grandparents when he was quite young ("a callow youth at the time").
-Jesse's early years were spent in North Dakota, and what proved to be his last years were lived in Washington State, ending on the 6th of December 2008, in Vancouver.
+He was born on February 28, 1946 in Devil's Lake, North Dakota.
+His parentage was a mixture of English and Scandinavian, and he lost both his parents and grandparents when he was quite young.
+Jesse lived in North Dakota during the early part of his life, and he spent what proved to be his final years in Washington State.

-In Jesse's family home he grew up loving classical music, a love that expanded to include much other music, and that bore fruit all through his life in articles, reviews and plays.
-But Jesse's ever-seeking mind, so reminiscent of the speaker in Tennyson's Ulysses, carried him into so many regions that it is a wonder he managed to do all he did: earn a living, travel much, have a great deal (and variety) of freelance writing published, participate in the activities of music societies and literary societies, track down links and clues about his favourite writers—for instance, interviewing the nephews of the first Mrs Rafael Sabatini—and correspond with many people he only knew via email, with a kindness and a personal interest which made each one feel like one of Jesse's friends.
-Nor should we suppose that he did not regard his internet acquaintances as friends indeed.
-Jesse made time for everyone; there seemed to be no limit to his generosity; and he had a patience and a courtesy that belong to another, earlier age.
+In Jesse's family home, he grew up loving classical music, a love that expanded to include many other kinds of other music.
+This love bore fruit all through his life and is evident throughout his writing.
+But Jesse's ever-seeking mind, so reminiscent of the speaker in Tennyson's Ulysses, carried him into so many regions that it is a wonder he managed to do all he did: earn a living, travel across the country and around the world, write and publish a variety of articles, stories, and plays, participate in music and literary societies, track down clues about his favourite writers (he interviewed the nephews of the first Mrs. Rafael Sabatini, for instance), and correspond with many people he only knew via email—with a kindness and personal interest that made each one feel like a close friend.
+Nor should we suppose that he did not regard his internet acquaintances as friends: indeed, Jesse made time for everyone, and there seemed to be no limit to his generosity.
+He had the kind of patience and courtesy that belong to another, earlier age.

-Going through my record of correspondence with Jesse Knight, which began in October 2003, I found this statement in an email dated 12th December 2003, and it was grievous to read it in the light of what happened just under five years later: "I most assuredly am NOT looking forward to old age."
+Going through my record of correspondence with Jesse, which began in October 2003, I found this statement in an email dated December 12, 2003: "I most assuredly am NOT looking forward to old age."
+This was grievous to read in the light of what happened less than five years later.

 Return to Articles & Images